tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

    a SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT response message containing the PQC digital signature scheme(s) it supports.
-The initiator includes the SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT request message, with the PQC digital signature scheme(s) supported by it, ordered by their preference.
+The initiator includes the SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT request message, with the PQC digital signature scheme(s) supported by it, ordered by its preference.

 # Security Considerations